mrixon95/Docs_On_Term3_CCC_course/LinkedIn App/README.md

 # Overview

-My Trello board for this app is located here: https://trello.com/b/7Y9qhmBJ/project-management
+My Trello board is [here](https://trello.com/b/7Y9qhmBJ/project-management) My swagger editor yml is [here](https://github.com/mrixon95/Docs_On_Term3_CCC_course/blob/main/LinkedIn%20App/connectITAPI.yaml)

 My app is designed to be a LinkedIn site for IT professionals.
 Similar to LinkedIn, IT professionals will be able to: